kubernetes/sig-release/release-engineering/README.md

 ### Communicating Decisions on Pull Requests

 We follow this flow:
-- Reviewer gives /lgtm
+- Reviewer gives `/lgtm`.
-- Approver gives /approve
+- Approver gives `/approve`.

-If you’re opening code changes, and there is something you’re not sure about, open the PR with a hold (`do-not-merge/hold`).
+If you’re making code changes and unsure about something, open the PR with a hold (`do-not-merge/hold`).
 This gives us time for discussion and collecting input from critical stakeholders.

 We do not bypass the “at least one reviewer” rule, so please wait for a review.

 ### Communicating Your Availability: Quick Tips

 - We don’t require people to work on nights and weekends.
 However, if they’re the times you want to dedicate to the project, feel free to do so.
-We don't cut releases on Mondays precisely to preserve everyone’s weekends.
+    - We don't cut releases on Mondays precisely to preserve everyone’s weekends.
 - Communicate honestly and openly about what you can and can’t do, and please ask for help.
-If you ever feel workload-related pressure, please reach out to the SIG Release Chairs, Tech Leads, and/or Release Managers.
+- If you ever feel workload-related pressure, please reach out to the SIG Release Chairs, Tech Leads, and/or Release Managers.
 - When you're not sure what to work on, ping/@ the leads in the #release-management Slack channel.
 Doing this can inform others with the same question.

 ### Handing Over Work That You Can't Finish: Steps